- 1 Introduction

 Registering OAuth App in Google first requires you to create API Project.
 API Project is a container which can host many OAuth Apps or other API Keys.

 If you already have existing API Project then once you click above link you can pick desired API Project from dropdown (Found in the top bar).
 If you using existing API Project then you may skip next few steps and directly move to step which explains [how to create OAuth ClientId].

-- Now give some name for your project and click Create
+- Now give some friendly name and change default Project ID (optional) for your project and click Create (See below).

 - Click on [Create credentials] button and select OAuth Client Id option.

-Using OAuth Client ID and Client Secret to get AccessToken and RefreshToken
+Using Client ID and Client Secret in ZappySys OAuth Connection

 You can use generated ClientID and ClientSecret to initiate OAuth Authorization process.
 We are not going to cover how that works but below is simple screenshot how these two piece of information is used to call Consent screen with some desired permission requested by calling Application: